How to Do a Category Analysis to Bring Online Products Into Physical Retail

 Use retailer websites to verify unclear details and fill in gaps.
 Add category-specific fields where relevant (e.g., grams of protein, thread count, decibel rating, etc.).
 And, of course, ignore any irrelevant fields.

 This spreadsheet becomes a long-term asset.
 Save it, and update it annually as assortments change.
+Tracking changes over the long term is just as important as the initial research.

 Step 4: Analysis — What You’re Actually Looking For

 You are looking for patterns.
 Where does your unique product offer fit in all this?
 Fit can mean a number of things, but basic pivot tables, filters, and simple charts will surface most insights you need.
+Remember that stores try to appeal to different buyer types— often with a “good, better, best” assortment.

 Pay particular attention to: